sqatim/Override_42/level01/walkthrough.md

    0x080484cf <+44>: ret
 ```

-If the result of the comparison is equal to 0, the program displays "nope, incorrect password...\n."
-Otherwise, the program outputs the same message.
+If the result of the comparison is equal to `0`, the program displays `"nope, incorrect password...\n."` Otherwise, the program outputs the same message.

 ```s
    0x08048585 <+181>: mov    DWORD PTR [esp+0x5c],eax